-On Friday, November 16, 2018, a special lecture was given by Professor Hiroyuki Ito of Kyoto College of Computer Science (KCGI), the creator of the world's most popular Vocaloid (VOCALOID) "Hatsune Miku" and President of Crypton Future Media, Inc.Professor Ito explained how Hatsune Miku was born, how she has grown, her efforts in voice technology and 3DCG technology, and her wide range of activities in Japan and overseas with video clips.The special lecture was simultaneously broadcasted with simultaneous English interpretation to KCGI's Hyakumanben Campus in Kyoto and satellites in Sapporo and Tokyo using the latest system, and the participants listened intently to the speeches of leading experts in the contents business.
+Professor Hiroyuki Ito of Kyoto Computer Guraduate Institute of Informatics (KCGI), creator of the globally popular Vocaloid (VOCALOID) "Hatsune Miku" and CEO of Crypton Future Media, Inc.Professor Ito explained the birth and growth of "Hatsune Miku," her approach to voice technology and 3DCG technology, and her wide-ranging activities in Japan and abroad, using video clips.The special lecture was simultaneously relayed to KCGI's Hyakumanben Campus in Kyoto and satellites in Sapporo and Tokyo via a state-of-the-art system, with simultaneous interpretation in English.

-The title of the special lecture is "The Potential of Digital Contents Learned from Hatsune Miku".After introducing Crypton's work and explaining the basics of computer music, Professor Ito said, "Vocaloid is a virtual instrument (sound source) that synthesizes human singing voices.The software that sings the song, commercialized by Crypton using Vocaloid technology, is called 'Hatsune Miku'.
+The title of the special lecture is "The Potential of Digital Content Learned from Hatsune Miku.After introducing Krypton's work and explaining the basics of computer music, Professor Ito said, "Vocaloid is a virtual instrument (sound source) that synthesizes human singing voices.Hatsune Miku is software that sings songs, commercialized by Crypton using Vocaloid technology," he explained.

-When we gave Hatsune Miku a character, people began to create not only her music but also her appearance and post it on the Internet, and the chain of creation spread.Professor Ito explained, "(With Hatsune Miku), it's easy to think of the voice synthesis as the main thing and the character as an afterthought, but thanks to the character, it was easy to start a chain of creativity.Then, to handle the rights of creative works, the license was opened to the public and the content posting site "Peer Pro" was established.Professor Ito says, "We have made it a rule that any user of the site can use the works posted here for other works.We created an environment that facilitated the birth of creativity," he revealed.
+When a character was added to "Hatsune Miku," people began to create not only music, but also a figure and post it on the Internet, creating a chain of creativity that spread.Professor Ito explained, "(Hatsune Miku) tends to be thought of as primarily a voice synthesizer and the characters as an afterthought, but thanks to the characters, it was easy to start a chain of creativity.Then, for the rights handling of creative works, he opened a license to the public and a content submission site "peer pro".Professor Ito said, "We have made it a rule that any work submitted to the site may be used for other works by any user of the site.We created an environment that facilitated the creation of creativity," he revealed.

-It's been 11 years since the birth of Hatsune Miku.As a result of secondary and tertiary creations by creators, not only songs and voices, but also dances, videos, cosplay, figures, and other forms of expression have expanded, and they have been commercialized in fashion, opera, robots, racing teams, games, taiko drums, and popular TV anime characters.Professor Ito said, "We are trying to expand the area of 'Hatsune Miku' and collaborate with a variety of fields.
+Eleven years have passed since the birth of "Hatsune Miku.As a result of secondary and tertiary creations by creators, the ways of expression have expanded beyond song and voice to include dance, animation, cosplay, figurines, etc., and have been commercialized in fashion, opera, robots, racing teams, games, Japanese drums, popular TV animation characters, and more.Professor Ito said, "We are trying to expand the area (of activity) of 'Hatsune Miku' and collaborate with diverse fields.